vostok/hercules/hercules-sentry-sink/README.md

 `sink.sentry.level` - log level.
 Logs with this level and higher levels could be sent to Sentry.
 Default value: `WARNING`

-`sink.sentry.default.project` - default Sentry project mane.
-It is used to get project client if Hercules-event does not have Scope-tag.
-Default value: `default_project`

 ### Stream settings
 `streams.bootstrap.servers` - list of host/port pairs to use for establishing the initial connection to the Kafka cluster